shivindia100/shiny_python_work/README.md

 Goal: Load a CSV file and calculate average values.
 •	Use pandas to read and analyze.
 •	Example: Calculate average salary from a dataset.

+To DO Projects :-
+1. Python to build a mini language model or chatbot using tools like Hugging Face Transformers?
+2.  meta-level thinking applies to software architecture or AI design?